Prajwal-Kaushal/Stanford-cs231n-assignments/README.md

 # Stanford-cs231n-assignments

-This has solutions for the assignments of Stanford CS231n.
+Hello, Prajwal here.
+This file contains the solutions for the Stanford CS231n assignments in Jupyter Notebook.